Like many international surrogacy programs, a lack of regulation ended foreign intended parents working with Thai surrogates.

 The only people who can complete surrogacy in Thailand today are married heterosexual Thai couples.
 At least one spouse must hold Thai nationality, and the couple must have been married for at least three years.
-Singles of all sexualities and homosexual couples are banned from completing a surrogacy in Thailand, even if they are Thai citizens.
+All single people and same-sex couples are banned from completing surrogacy in Thailand, even if they are Thai citizens.

 In addition, any surrogate must be a sibling of one member of the couple.
 She must be married, have her husband’s consent for the surrogacy process and have her own child.

 In order to crack down on the commercial business of assisted reproductive technology, any selling of ovum, sperm and embryos is outlawed in Thailand, too.